dataasciences/dataasciences.github.io/_posts/2024-05-04-Demystify-ML-1.md

 Random forests are an ensemble learning method for classification, regression and other tasks that operates by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) or mean prediction (regression) of the individual trees.

 But how do these work under the hood?
-Understanding underlying workings is important for a Data Scientist/ML Engineer as even a basic algorithm can solve a customer's problem and after a point, it is the understanding of the algorithm that will improve the solution to the customers problem.
+Understanding underlying workings is important for a Data Scientist/ML Engineer as even a basic algorithm can solve a customer's problem and after a point, it is the understanding of the algorithm that will improve the solution to the customer's problem.

 Let’s look at one of the ways to understand Decision Trees and Random Forest predictions and see how the prediction is arrived at for each observation.